isabella232/journeys.en/help/using/expression/expressionadvanced.md

     ![](../assets/journeyuc2_33.png)

-* When you create a custom time zone or a custom timer, the advanced editor will be directly displayed.
+* When you create a custom timer, the advanced editor will be directly displayed.
 * When you map action parameter, click on **[!UICONTROL Advanced mode]**.

 ## Discovering the interface{#section_otq_tnj_cjb}